In 2016, archival footage of the 1916 Easter Rising was published online ahead of the commemoration of the Rebellion's centenary.

 At the time of the Rising, Pathé’s silent newsreels were the only source of news as we now know it.
 Cameras captured the Easter Rising and the events surrounding it.

-The footage in Ireland shows British soldiers receiving tea and food from women on the street as well as the heavy damage on the General Post Office on O’Connell Street and Liberty Hall.
+The footage in Ireland shows British soldiers receiving tea and food from women on the street as well as the heavy damage to the General Post Office on O’Connell Street and Liberty Hall.

 Other footage shows the damage to the center of Dublin caused by the fighting during Easter Week.